sanjida03/pollosophy/README.md

 Contributing to Pollosophy
 To contribute to Pollosophy, follow these steps:

-1. Fork this repository.
-2. Create a branch: git checkout -b <branch_name>.
+1. Create a branch from the main branch: git checkout -b <branch_name>.
-3. Make your changes and commit them: git commit -m '<commit_message>'
+2. Make your changes and commit them: git commit -m '<commit_message>'
-4. Then push the changes: git push
+3. Then push the changes: git push
-5. Create the pull request.
+4. Create the pull request.